redu/untied/README.md

 Need to register an Observer which observes ActiveRecord models in different applications?
 Untied Observer for the rescue.

 The publisher application registers which models are able to be observed.
 The consumers just need to define callbacks that will be fired for certain events.
-The consumer part uses an API similar to ActiveRecord::Observers.
+The consumer part uses an API similar to the one provided by ActiveRecord::Observer.

 ## Installation